mattermost/docs/source/help/getting-started/searching.rst

 - For Mattermost Self-Managed workspaces, supported document types include PDF, PPTX, ODT, HTML, and plain text documents.
 Your System Admin can also enable the ability to perform content searches for DOCX, RTF, and PAGES files.
 See XXX for details.
 - The abiliy to search for documents within ZIP files can be enabled by a System Admin.
 See XXX for details.

-To narrow your search results further in the **Search Results** pane, select the filter option, then select the file types to filter by, such as documents, spreadsheets, code, images, videos, and more.
+To narrow your file search results further in the **Search Results** pane, select the filter option, then select the file types to filter by, such as documents, spreadsheets, images, and more.

 .. image:: ../../images/file-search-filter.png